- Art History

 Mahasiddha: great (maha) accomplished one (siddha), or great [spiritually] accomplished one, also known as Indian adepts.
 They are the principal Indian teachers of Hindu and Buddhist Tantra, or any great religious teacher that is credited with having special attainments and powers.
 In Tantric Buddhism they are primarily associated with Anuttarayoga Tantra - the highest of the four classification system.
 Although most of the famous mahasiddha are from India, there are a number from bordering countries such as Luipa and Aryadeva from Sri Lanka, and Suvarnadvipapa from the Golden Land (Burma, Malaysia, Indonesia).

 It is very important to know the difference between an individual that is classified in the various Buddhist Tantric systems as a mahasiddha and an individual that has siddha (or mahasiddha) appearance.
-The majority of mahasiddhas do not have Siddha Appearance - which is one of the Eleven Figurative Forms in Himalayan and Tibetan art.
+The majority of mahasiddhas do not have Siddha Appearance - which is one of the Eleven Figurative Forms.
 The majority of the Eighty-four Mahasiddhas are depicted in layperson attire, along with a few monks, several kings and mendicant yogis.

 The Adepts, kings, monks, scholars, yogis, boatmen, cobblers, men and woman, were the source of the rich Tantric tradtion known as Vajrayana Buddhism.
 There are many systems enumerating who they were and to what occupation they belonged.
 The earliest known system is that of Abhayadatta Shri, also know as Abhayakara Gupta, followed by the Vajrasana and several other Indian and Nepalese lists such as the Palde (Shrisena).
 In Tibet the oldest lists are those of the Drigung Tradition, Jonang, and the teachers Buton Rinchen Drub followed by Jamgon Ameshab.
 Each of these lists maintains a core group of universally excepted scholars and adepts such as Nagarjuna, Virupa, Tilopa and Naropa, however the lists differ on many of the lesser known individuals.
 (See the Mahasiddha Technical Glossary).